 Current term: 2018 – 2020

 Treasurer, Flag Institute

-Philip was born into a world of flags; he represents the fourth generation of one of the country’s leading flag manufacturers; who have a rich history in pioneering and developing the methods used today in making our flags.
-His interest is deeper than purely the commercial manufacture of a flag.
-It embodies the history, the culture, the symbolism of any flag, how it was created, how it changes over time, and how those changes were and are affected by the materials and methods we choose, in order to make our flags.
+Born into a world of flags, Philip represents the fourth generation of a leading UK flagmaker with a rich history in pioneering and developing modern methods of manufacture.
+But his interest runs deeper than the purely commercial, embracing the history, culture and symbolism of any flag, how it was created, how it changes over time, and how these changes were and are affected by the materials and methods chosen in its manufacture.

 Graham Bartram FFI

-Lesley became interested in flags when she first opened her flag company in 2001.
-Whilst her interest at the start was purely on a commercial basis she soon became drawn to producing and designing flags for national celebration.
-2002 saw the design of her first national celebration flag for the Queen’s Golden Jubilee.
-“Let’s fly and use flags to promote celebration, happiness and life” is her maxim.
-She also has a keen interest in promoting and supporting the introduction of British County Flags to all areas of the UK.
+Lesley’s interest in flags began when she opened her flagmaking company in 2001.
+Her initial involvement was purely commercial but she soon began to design and produce flags for national celebrations, launching her first pattern in 2002 for the Queen’s Golden Jubilee.
+‘Let’s fly and use flags to promote celebration, happiness and life,’ is her maxim.
+Lesley is also keen to promote the adoption of county and community flags across the UK.